 But that’s not to say you shouldn’t bring a few nicer items too, as there will certainly be times when you’ll want to dress up!

-I cannot emphasise enough that you need to bring warm clothes.
-You’ll spend a lot of time outdoors and at certain times of year and some places in Africa are FREEZING!
+I cannot emphasise enough that you need to bring warm clothes if you are doing a safari and/or camping.
+You’ll spend a lot of time outdoors and at certain times of year especially, some places in Africa are FREEZING!

-As I’m usually travelling over the British summer (when it’s colder in Africa) I usually take a fleece and a hoodie, as well as a down jacket just in case.
+As I’m usually travelling over the British summer (when it’s colder in East and Southern Africa) I usually take a fleece or a hoodie, as well as a down jacket.
 I don’t need it all the time, but when I do it’s great.
 I just stuff it into the inner compartment on my backpack and forget about until I need it.

 And I often buy a blanket when I’m there (the one below was from a market in Queen Elizabeth National Park, Uganda which has now become a throw on my sofa at home, the Maasai blankets are also great).

 The picture below was me and my Rock My Namibia Adventure group in Namibia in August.
 Look what we are wearing!
-Hats, hoodies, down jackets AND blankets!
+Hats, hoodies, down jackets, thermals AND blankets!
+It was THAT cold and much colder at night.

 Lightweight Rain Jacket

-You’ll live in these, so take at least 3 or 4 very basic ones, maybe including one sports type vest if you like hiking.
+You’ll live in these, so take at least 3 or 4 very basic ones, including a sports-type vest if you like hiking.

-A long sleeved shirt can be useful to cover up out of respect, from the sun or as a little extra warmth at night.
+A long-sleeved shirt can be useful to cover up out of respect, from the sun, from mosquitos or as a little extra warmth at night.
 You may want to bring one in neutral colours for safari.

-If travelling in the colder months, especially if camping, you may want to bring a long sleeved thermal top too.
-I have a couple Icebreaker crew tops from when I climbed Kilimanjaro (they are great as they are really warm, breathable and don’t smell even after a few days of trekking), but there are cheaper ones available.
+If travelling in the colder months, especially if camping, you may want to bring a long-sleeved thermal top too.
+I have a couple of Icebreaker crew tops from when I climbed Kilimanjaro (they are great as they are really warm, breathable and don’t smell even after a few days of trekking), but there are cheaper ones available.

 Colourful, slouchy trousers can be found anywhere these days, so you could either bring some from home, your previous travels or pick some up at a local market in Africa.
 These are comfortable for safaris.